How to Teach English in Korea

 While cities like Seoul has an extremely fun nightlife, the countryside has since of the best hiking opportunities.
 There’s not much for foreign food, so if you like spicy BBQ and side dishes (kimchi), Korea is like a dream come true.

 Korea’s work ethic is off the charts.
 Koreans work hard and play hard.
 They aren’t shy enough to hold your hand by surprise.
 But on the other hand, they can be unwelcoming (xenophobic) at times, especially older Korean people.
-But this happens anywhere you teach English abroad.
+But this happens anywhere you teach English overseas.

 Overall, Korea is an underappreciated, fascinating culture if you go there with an open mind.